peter2520/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Take a video of your prototyped interaction.**\*\*

 Show the recycling to the sensor of the device, The device show the color(green) of the recycling(Glass) which match to the correct recycling bin(green).
+(Storyboard (3))

 [![Watch the video](https://github.com/peter2520/Interactive-Lab-Hub/blob/6284f5c1af0198ae9ed7ea690e6e33eb5bbcb475/Lab%201/video_1_part2.png)](https://youtube.com/shorts/HEuE1MrjG6s)

 Display Yellow -> This item has more than one recycling type.
 Users need to separate them and sense again.
+(Storyboard (5))

 [![Watch the video](https://github.com/peter2520/Interactive-Lab-Hub/blob/6284f5c1af0198ae9ed7ea690e6e33eb5bbcb475/Lab%201/video_2_part2.png)](https://youtube.com/shorts/Ndfd2ckYpXg)

-If anyone throw the recycling to a wrong bin, the device display red and make an alarm.
+If anyone throw the recycling to a wrong bin, the device display red and sound the alarm.
 This feature may give peer pressure to them if other people are around.
+(Storyboard (4))

 [![Watch the video](https://github.com/peter2520/Interactive-Lab-Hub/blob/6284f5c1af0198ae9ed7ea690e6e33eb5bbcb475/Lab%201/video_3_part2.png)](https://youtube.com/shorts/dInppOFjti8)